gmc-code/PC-Microbit-Extension-backup/docs/classes/classes.rst

 .. admonition:: Tasks

     #.
-Modify the code so that the game level starts at 0 with 5 lives.
+Modify the code so that the game level starts at level 0 with 5 lives.
     #.
 Modify the code so the parameters and the instance variables have matching names.
     #.
 Modify the code by adding a third instance variable using a parameter called level_score and initialize it to 0.